fastlane/docs/docs/advanced.md

 If the command to be executed is not found, `Errno::ENOENT` is raised.

+If an `error_callback` is not provided, an exception is raised if the command returns an error, and lane execution is terminated.

+Anywhere other than an action or a Fastfile (e.g. in helper code), you can invoke this method as `Fastlane::Actions.sh` (or just `Actions.sh` within the `Fastlane` module).

 ### Escaping in shell commands

 Use `shellwords` to escape arguments to shell commands.